MinecraftServerControl/mscs/README.md

 3. Drag the folder of the world you wish to move into the folder you just created.
 So I would drag the world `world` into the `vanillaMC` folder.
 The path of `world` (the actual world folder) would now be `/opt/mscs/worlds/vanillaMC/world/`.

-The finished file structure should be as follows with a world named `world` and a containing folder name "vanillaMC":
+The finished file structure should resemble the following, with a world named `world` and a containing folder name "vanillaMC":
 ````
 /opt/mscs/vanillaMC       // The path

 world                     // The actual world folder
 server.properties
-banned-ips.json
-ops.json
-eula.text
-whitelist.json
-and more files...
+other world files... (in no particular order)
 ````

 After you've set up the file structure, you now need to create a world entry into MSCS.
 Do this via: